The Nexus of Ecommerce and Fintech with Ramp’s Karim Atiyeh

 Venture investors in particular are typically attempting to understand whether their return can be 100x or 1000x when they make an investment.
 Put simply, they’re a lot more interested in the potential massive upside than they are in protecting themselves from downsides.

-On the other hand, credit investors are thinking a lot more about limiting downside by not losing money.
+On the other hand, credit investors are thinking a lot more about limiting downsides by not losing money.
 They protect their downsides in many ways: contracts, collateral, ability to collect, being the first to get paid, etc. Credit is less expensive, but they’re not looking for as much yield.

 “At Ramp, we’ve been able to extend credit to significantly more companies because our platform goes far beyond traditional data analysis.”